 - Use appetizer spoons, small appetizer plates or serve as regular meal.

-Serving size for dinner is 4 – 6 people.
+The serving size for dinner is 4 – 6 people.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.